-&lt;sup>35 Doick, Hutchings, 2013.
-Air temperature regulation by urban trees and green infrastructure', Forestry Commission Research Note 12; 1-10 and a precision of 3.5%.
-The cost of each sensor will be approximately under 80 €.
+Urban heat island occurs when the urban environment is warmer than the surrounding countryside, especially during night-time due to the slower cooling of urban surfaces.
+Vegetation, thanks to evapotranspiration and shading, enhances cooling mechanisms that with a proper GI selection and management can reduce the urban heat island up to 8 $^{\circ}C^{35}$.
+Air temperature and relative humidity will be continuously measured within the implemented NBS and in control points outside.
+Low-cost battery-operated sensors with embedded datalogger will be capable to monitor and log air temperature and relative humidity day and night, at user-defined intervals, for up to a year at a time.
+The sensor measures air temperature with a resolution and precision of 0.5 °C, while relative humidity with a resolution of 0.5 % and a precision of 3.5%.
+The cost of each sensor will be approximately 80 €.
 The sensors will be placed sheltered at three points in the NBS (replicates are needed for statistical significance).
-Three sensors of the same type will be located in a control point where no NBS stand on.
+Three sensors of the same type will be located in a control point where no NBS are implemented36.
 Data will be downloaded from the sensors every month, in order to reduce the risks that data (and/or the sensors themselves) will be lost.
-This can be done by using a tablet (no internet connection is required).
+This can be done by using a tablet PC (no internet connection is required).
 Always monthly, after the downloading procedure, the data will be transferred in the proGlreg platform for analysis and storage purposes.
-The expected effort per FRC in term of time will depend on the number of NBS to monitor.
-In case of 3 to 4 NBS per FRC, data collection will require approximately 1 working day per month, along 3 years, corresponding to 36 working days per FRC.
-If less NBS will be monitored (1 or 2), the expected FRC effort should be reasonably reduced.
+The expected effort per FRC in terms of time will depend on the number of NBS to monitor.
+In case of 3 to 4 implementation sites to be monitored per FRC, data collection will require approximately 1 working day per month, along 3 years, corresponding to 36 working days per FRC.
+If less sites are monitored (1 or 2), the expected FRC effort would be reduced.